John Levine's greydaemon

 Pre-requisites

 This package is for netqmail 1.06 patched with qmail-logmsg.
-Perl is required - that's what greydaemon
+Perl is required - that's what greydaemon is written in.

 Download